devjgm/papers/cpp_time_zone.md

 ## The Conceptual Model and Terminology

-The Time Zone Library, as described in this proposal, is one of the three general concepts that together form a complete conceptual model for reasoning about even the most complex time-programming challenges.
-This conceptual model is easy to understand and works for any programming language, including C++.
+The Time Zone Library, as described in this proposal, is one of the three concepts that together form a complete conceptual model for reasoning about even the most complex time-programming challenges.
+This conceptual model is easy to understand and is even programming language neutral.
 This model is made up of the following three concepts: *absolute time*, *civil time*, and *time zone*.

 *Absolute time* uniquely and universally represents a specific instant in time.
 It has no notion of calendars, or dates, or times of day.
 Instead, it is a